-The organization and compensation committee, in consultation with Mr. Robin, determined an individual performance rating for each of the NEOs excluding Mr. Robin, whose performance is determined independently by the organization and compensation committee without his participation.
-Consistent with standards used to determine annual incentive awards for all employees and our objective to tie pay to performance, the NEOs are eligible to earn annual bonus awards that exceed the corporate performance rating if their rating is "exceptional" and "exceeds expectations."
-Employees with ratings of "solid performer," "needs improvement" and "does not meet expectations" received awards below the corporate performance rating level, and in some cases they received bonuses significantly below that level or no bonus award at all.
+The Organization and Compensation Committee, in consultation with Mr. Robin, determined an individual performance rating for each of the NEOs excluding Mr. Robin, whose performance is determined independently by the Organization and Compensation Committee without his participation.
+Consistent with standards used to determine annual incentive awards for all employees and our objective to tie pay to performance, the NEOs are eligible to earn annual bonus awards that exceed the corporate performance rating if their rating is "exceptional" or "exceeds expectations."
+Employees with ratings of "solid performer," "needs improvement" or "does not meet expectations" received awards below the corporate performance rating level, and in some cases, they received bonuses significantly below that level or no bonus award at all.

-We considered a number of performance factors in determining each executive's performance rating and associated annual incentive awards, including specific accomplishments of each NEO, the effectiveness of leadership within the NEO's functional area, the level of his contributions to the achievement of the corporate objectives, the achievement of certain outcomes that were not corporate objectives but nonetheless important projects at the Company, and the ability to effectively work with other members of the management team.
-Although the NEO bonus awards were higher than the 80% corporate performance rating, these bonus awards were substantially consistent with the bonus awards made to participants in the Incentive Compensation Plan who achieved a similar individual performance rating, and the aggregate cost of the Company's pool was limited to the 80% achievement level.
-The table below includes the actual 2015 bonuses, as a percentage of the target bonus, that we awarded the NEOs for 2015.
+We considered a number of performance factors in determining each executive's performance rating and associated annual incentive awards, including specific accomplishments of each NEO, the effectiveness of leadership within the NEO's functional area, the level of their contributions to the achievement of the corporate objectives, the achievement of certain outcomes that were not corporate objectives but nonetheless important projects at the Company, and the ability to effectively work with other members of the management team.
+Although the NEO bonus awards were higher than the 150% corporate performance rating, the aggregate cost of the Company's pool was limited to the 150% bonus pool.
+The table below includes the actual 2018 bonuses, as a percentage of the target bonus, that we awarded the NEOs for 2018.

+Actual Bonus

+as a

+Percentage of

+Target Bonus

-Name Actual Bonus as a Percentage of Target Bonus for Entire 2015 Year (%)
+for Entire 2018 Year

+Name (%)

-Howard W. Robin 93.4%
+Howard W. Robin 200%

-John Nicholson 95.0%

-Ivan P. Gergel, M.D.
-90.0%
+Gil M. Labrucherie 200%

+Stephen K. Doberstein, Ph.D.
+160%

 Maninder Hora, Ph.D.
-95.0%

-Gil M. Labrucherie 95.0%
+190%

+Jillian B. Thomsen 195%